abrasive/shairport/README.md

 -----

 * Enhancements
 	* Add new -t or --timeout option.
 Normally, when playing audio from a source, the Shairport Sync device is unavailable to other devices requesting to play through it -- it returns a "busy" signal to those devices.
 If the audio source disappears without warning, the play session automatically terminates after a timeout period (default 120 seconds) and the device goes from being "busy" to being available for new play requests again.
-This option allows you to set the timeout period in seconds.
+This option allows you to set that timeout period in seconds.
 In addition, setting the timeout period to 0 means that play requests -- say from other devices on the network -- can interrupt and terminate the current session at any time.
 In other words, the "busy" feature of the device -- being not available to another player while playing from an existing source -- is turned off.
 	* Allow -B and -E commands to have arguments, e.g. -B '/usr/bin/logger "Starting to play"' is now legitimate.